12 Facts About the White House You Missed in History Class

 Via U.S. National Archives Flickr

-It’s housed bears, tiger cubs, and other wild animals
+It’s housed bears, goats, a raccoon and other animals

 Via White House Flickr

 Just like any other historic house, the White House requires ongoing maintenance to keep it looking fresh.
-Unlike most other houses, however, the White House requires 570 gallons (about 3 tons) of white paint to cover the exterior, 300 of which are used just for painting the residence.
-When the White House was renovated in 1992, more than 30 layers of paint were removed from the exterior walls.
-It’s reported that painting now takes place on a yearly basis, with touch-ups ongoing throughout the year.
+Unlike most other houses, however, the White House requires 570 gallons (about 3 tons) of white paint to cover the exterior.
+When the White House was renovated in the late 1980s and early 1990s, more than 30 layers of paint were removed from the exterior walls!
+A full repainting now takes place every four to six years, with touch-ups and cleanings done on a regular basis.

 Via White House Flickr